Cal State San Marcos Cougars

-The Cal State San Marcos Cougars are the athletic teams that represent California State University, San Marcos, located in San Marcos, California, in intercollegiate sports as a member of the Division II level of the National Collegiate Athletic Association (NCAA), primarily competing in the California Collegiate Athletic Association (CCAA) since the 2015–16 academic year.
+The Cal State San Marcos Cougars are the intercollegiate athletic teams that represent California State University, San Marcos.
+The Cougars compete in NCAA Division II as a member of the California Collegiate Athletic Association (CCAA).

+History

 The Cougars previously competed as an NAIA Independent within the Association of Independent Institutions (AII) of the National Association of Intercollegiate Athletics (NAIA) from 1998–99 (when the school began its athletics program and joined the NAIA) to 2014–15.

-History

 In baseball, the school has Dennis Pugh, who coached at a local high school for decades, and for soccer coach Ron Pulvers.
 In 2007, the school hired former UCLA All-American Kelly Warren who was previously the Associate Head Coach at fellow San Diego County CSU, San Diego State University.

-The university's surf team competes in the National Scholastic Surfing Association (NSSA).
-The team won the NSSA collegiate national championship in 2009.
 The school also has women's volleyball, and men's and women's basketball.

 As of 2012, the Athletic Program has so far dominated the A.I.I. conference by having 6 teams emerge as conference champions.